 Take lots of pictures.
 Even if you don’t feel cute, you’ll appreciate them later.
 I wish I had more pregnancy and post pregnancy pics to look back on.

 Ask for help.
-Whether it’s hiring a night nurse, having your friends or family come over so you can take a nap, or getting a babysitter to have some alone time.
+Whether it’s hiring a night nurse/nanny if you have the means, having your friends or family come over so you can take a nap, or asking for someone else to do the cooking/cleaning.
 You do you!
-I had a lactation consultant come over twice after she was born.
+I had a lactation consultant come over twice after she was born and my mom was here for 2 weeks doing all the cooking and cleaning while I rested.

 Don’t feel shame in talking about your struggle and challenges.
-It’s therapeutic and reassuring to hear that EVERY woman is going through the exact same thing.
+It’s therapeutic and reassuring to hear that EVERY woman is going through something.
 Find mom friends, vent to your husband, join mommy & me, whatever you need, find an outlet who can relate or support you in whatever you need.

 SELF CARE.
 Whatever that looks like for you.
 For me, it’s getting ready.
 Curling my hair, putting on a little makeup and a cute outfit.
 Just feeling like myself again.
 Do something for YOU *not to impress other people.
 Get a massage, mani/pedi, take a bubble bath, run some errands SOLO, read a book, whatever makes you feel calm and centered.